Bort: Algorithms and Applications

 This is an extended version of a post that was shared here.
 All the opinions expressed here are my own.
 Angry mail should be directed at me.
 Happy mail too--I'd rather receive that one.

-A few weeks ago, my colleague Danny Perry and I released Bort, a highly optimized BERT-large model that is \(20\times\) faster, \(84\%\) smaller, and consistently outperforms it in \(20/23\) natural-language understanding tasks.
+A few weeks ago, my colleague Danny Perry and I released Bort, a highly optimised BERT-large model that is \(20\times\) faster, \(84\%\) smaller, and consistently outperforms it in \(20/23\) natural-language understanding tasks.
 It was a fairly complicated task, and involved a main, applied paper ("Optimal Subarchitecture Extraction for BERT"), as well as two more theoretical papers describing the algorithms used ("An Approximation Algorithm for Optimal Subarchitecture Extraction" and "An Algorithm for Learning Smaller Representations of Models With Scarce Data").
 While the papers and model received an unexpected amount of attention, I think that the density behind the two more rigorous papers keeps many people from reading them.
-Sure, math has to be precise, and statements need to be backed with proofs (you can't go around saying "bOrT iS oPtImAl" without a proof of that!).
+Sure, maths has to be precise, and statements need to be backed with proofs (you can't go around saying "bOrT iS oPtImAl" without a proof of that!).
 However, the ideas are fairly intuitive without the need of a strong mathematics background.
-Besides, I love math, and I love computer science.
+Besides, I love maths, and I love computer science.
 I'd very much like to offer you a window into the research done to obtain Bort, eschewing some of the long-winded lemmas and proofs, but emphasizing the ideas.
 Indeed, I personally believe that the algorithms behind this research are far more interesting than the places on the leaderboard or the numbers attained.

 In this post I will informally introduce you to these ideas, and share some of my passion for this field.
 I'll mostly talk about the algorithms, but I will mention how they were applied to Bort/BERT-large.
-I apologize beforehand for any omissions and handwaving (which is absolutely necessary in this case), weird images (because I'm a computer scientist, not a graphic designer), and ugly formatting (because what is Jekyll anyway?).Update: look at me now I know more HTML!
-Throughout my math education, I was always taught to remember that the objects studied shared progressively deeper correspondences ("here there be dragons!").
+I apologise beforehand for any omissions and handwaving (which is absolutely necessary in this case), weird images (because I'm a computer scientist, not a graphic designer), and ugly formatting (because what is Jekyll anyway?).Update: look at me now I know more HTML!
+Throughout my maths education, I was always taught to remember that the objects studied shared progressively deeper correspondences ("here there be dragons!").
 Hopefully by the end of this read, you'll want to go forth and slay some dragons of your own.

 Following the great W. A. Hodges, in this post, "I" means I, and "we" means we.